FrankWorldview/blockchain/smart_contracts/4_Exercise4.md

   ```
 + Import your SH*T tokens into your wallet.

+## Prerequisites
+1. Install a MetaMask wallet and generate a new account.
+(Use this account in this exercise.)
+2. Visit [Ethereum Sepolia Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) to obtain Sepolia ETH (Ethereum test tokens).
+   - You can obtain only 0.05 Sepolia ETH per day.
+   - If there is any error, try to use another Google account.
+   -
 ### 4. Delete all example contracts
 - Delete `Counter.s.sol` in `script` directory
 - Delete `Counter.sol` in `src` directory